BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-lake_constance_jass.markdown

 ![](../../assets/images/constancejass.jpg)

 ## Setup
 With a 36 card deck (6-A), shuffle and deal each player three cards face down twice, so that each player has a row of six face-down cards in front of them.
-These are the table cards.
+Then deal cards face-up on top of them, again 2x3.
+These are your table cards.

-Then deal another 2x3 cards per player.
-These are your hand.
+Deal another 2x3 cards per player for your hand.

 ## Object of the Game
 The aim of the game is to make tricks as fast as possible to fulfill the score you bid for at the start of the game.